Miami · Biscayne Bay · Star Island · Golden Hour

 Minimum 2 hours.
 We recommend 2.5–3 hours: 30–45 minutes to reach your first landmark, 45–60 minutes anchored or cruising at golden hour, and 30–45 minutes for the return as the city lights up.
 Anything shorter and you spend more time in transit than in the experience.

 November through April.
-Sunset happens between 5:30 and 7:30 PM, the air temperature is 72–82°F on the water, humidity is low, and the sky clarity is highest.
+Sunset happens between 5:30 and 7:30 PM, the air temperature is 72–82°F on the water, humidity is low, and sky clarity is highest.
 June through August sunsets are beautiful but very hot and humid; afternoon thunderstorms also increase the cancellation rate.

 Yes.
 The Star Island and Sunset Islands routes pass in front of waterfront mansions owned by well-known figures.
 Your captain knows which properties belong to whom and will point them out.
 This is one of the most-photographed sections of any Miami sunset charter.